 In order to produce mashed potatoes of specific consistencies you’ll need to consider starch levels, how finely you mash the potatoes, the degree to which you “lubricate and enrich” your mashed potatoes using fat and liquid, and how gently (or roughly) you treat your potatoes after they’ve been mashed.

-For denser, creamy mashed potatoes, use waxy varieties and mash them very finely.
+Use waxy varieties, like red and gold varieties, and mash them very finely.
 This will release more starch (which you want) but will also make it harder to incorporate fats and liquid.
 If you work them hard and long enough, though, you’ll end up with mashed potatoes that have “the lightness of whipped cream.”
 If you want something denser, don’t worry so much about whipping them quite so thoroughly.

 These two specific methods of preparation are hardly your only options.
 Rather, they just provide some basic examples of how to leverage different types of potatoes, and their starch, to get specific results.
 If you want mashed potatoes that are lumpier, or thicker, or are a mix of mealy and waxy potatoes (which I highly recommend), go for it.
 If you have a family recipe you love, or a recipe from a particular country or culture, that doesn’t align with these instructions, there’s of course nothing wrong with that.
 But if you’ve ever wondered how to make your potatoes lighter, airier, thicker, or denser, this will let you maximize your cooking process to obtain the best results.